-Many newbie authors don’t understand how basic retailing works.
+Many newbie authors simply don’t understand how basic retailing works.
 I sometimes see posts on author’s forums from people who are most upset because Amazon is selling their books below THEIR price.

 Let’s Take a Short Course in Business 101